-- (1) This Document does not cover all of the technical requirements specific for that kind of measuring instrument; these requirements are to be given in the relevant OIML Recommendation, e.g. for weighing instruments, water meters, ... - (2) This Document addresses some aspects concerning data security.
-In addition, national regulations for this area have to be considered. - (3) As software controlled devices are always electronic, it is necessary to consider OIML D11 ("General requirements for electronic measuring instruments") as well.
+- (1) This Document does not cover all of the technical requirements specific for that kind of measuring instrument; these requirements are to be given in the relevant OIML Recommendation, e.g. for weighing instruments, water meters; - (2) This Document addresses some aspects concerning data security.
+In addition, national regulations for this area have to be considered; - (3) As software controlled devices are always electronic, it is necessary to consider OIML D11 ("General requirements for electronic measuring instruments") as well.

-3 Terminology
+3 TERMINOLOGY

-Some of the definitions used in this International Document are in conformity with the International vocabulary of basic and general terms in metrology (VIM) [1].
+Some of the definitions used in this International Document are in conformity with the International vocabulary of basic and general terms in metrology (VIM) [1], with the OIML International Document General requirements for electronic measuring instruments (OIML D 11:2004) and several ISO/IEC International Standards.
 For the purpose of this International Document, the following definitions and abbreviations apply.